Sleep Like a Champion, Play Like a Champion: How Does Off-court Rest Become On-court Performance?

 Here’s how:

-• Optimize your sleep environment — A cool, dark, and quiet bedroom makes it easier to fall and stay asleep.
+• Optimize your sleep environment — A cool, dark, quiet bedroom makes it easier to fall and stay asleep.

-Bottom Line: Better Sleep Helps You Run Up the Score.
+Bottom Line: Better Sleep Helps You Perform